Jewel274/JTA_website/README.md

-# Jamaica Tourism Association website
+**Vist the following link to vew this website:** https://jta-react-app.vercel.app/# Jamaica Tourism Association website

 Destination Jamaica Website highlights Jamaica as a top travel destination.
 The website showcases the island’s natural beauty, culture, cuisine, and heritage through a clean, visually engaging layout.